adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `ttxn`

 This tool is used to test if two fonts are functionally the same.
-It sorts and modifies the output from the ttx and tx tools to build a normalized text dump that eliminates differences due to issues such as OTL table record order, glyph order and subroutinization differences.
-It writes one file for each table in the font, which can be `diff`ed in the next step. `ttxn` It is particularly useful in comparing older and newer versions of the same font.
+It sorts and modifies the output from the `ttx` and `tx` tools to build a normalized text dump that eliminates differences due to issues such as OTL table record order, glyph order, and subroutinization differences.
+It writes one file for each table in the font, which can be `diff`ed in a further step. `ttxn` is particularly useful in comparing older and newer versions of the same font.

 ### `tx`

-`tx` has a couple of modes that are good for testing.
+`tx` has a number of modes that are useful for testing.
 It will show only data about the font program within a font file, either CFF or TrueType.
-The `-dump` option is good for looking at a text report of the CFF font global and glyph data.
+The `-dump` option is good for looking at a text report of the CFF font’s global and glyph data.
 Finally, converting any font to CFF will yield error reports if the font data is not syntactically correct, and if any glyphs are not hinted.